Forex Pulse Intelligence

 AUD mixed

-CAD strengthening
+CAD weakening

 NZD mixed

-CHF strengthening
+CHF mixed

 Strategy Pair Action Target Strategy Rationale